rockettheme/docs/Docs/joomla/templates/acacia/comingsoon.md

 How to Make Changes
 -----

 Making changes to the Coming Soon page will require you to access a file and make manual changes yourself.
-It's not as difficult as it sounds.
+It is not as difficult as it sounds.
 All of the changes you might want to make to this page can be done by visiting `/templates/rt_acacia/comingsoon.php` and altering its code.
 Some of the more common changes are listed below.

 ### Countdown Timer